 Criteria - Actual conditions must be taken into account in selecting the base to be used in allocating the expenses in each grouping to the benefitted functions.
 When an allocation can be made by assignment of a cost grouping directly to the function benefitted, the allocation must be made in that manner.
-When the expenses in a grouping are more general in nature, the allocation should be made using a selected base which produces results that are equitable to both the Federal Government and the governmental unit.
+When the expenses in a grouping are more general in nature, the allocation should be made using a selected base which produces results that are equitable to both the Federal government and the governmental unit.

-Condition - DOE did not reconcile and accurately allocate the share of indirect costs to the program.
-We sampled and selected 3 out of 12 months of indirect costs and noted 1 month where the base amount utilized in calculating indirect costs for the month exceeded actual expenditures recorded in the accounting system.
-As a result, indirect costs claimed for the period were overstated.
+Condition - We sampled and selected 4 out of 12 months of indirect cost allocations and noted 1 month where the base amount utilized in calculating indirect costs exceeded actual expenditures recorded in the accounting system.